 The very first store I went into, I headed on over to the produce and guess what I found?
 Blackening, mushy bananas.
 Two whole bundles!
 I couldn't stifle the goofy grin that had spread itself across my face and I skipped over happily and snatched them up.
 It was a happy little reunion.
 I picked them up carefully and my heart was full.
 I didn't think I’d find you here!
 How nice to see you!
-You are going to be perfect and save me so much time!
+You are going to be perfect!

 I drove home thankful that I had found those bananas.
 When I got home I wrote a note that read, DO NOT EAT and put it on them.
 (In case there would be any weird takers.
 You never know.)